48 Hours in Porto

 Braga is the oldest Portuguese city.
-One of the oldest Christian cities in the world, founded in Roman times as Bracara Augusta, has over 2000 years of history as a city.
+One of the earliest Christian cities in the world, founded in Roman times as Bracara Augusta, has over 2000 years of history as a city.

 That is just one hour by train from Porto.

 Book online this tour and discover this fantastic city!
 City Tour in Braga and Private Transfer to the incredible Sanctuary of Bom Jesus.